dennisrv/z-inspection-issue-visualizer/README.md

 Built with Vue.js and cytoscape.js on node:16.4.2

 ## Project setup

-Project was configured with yarn 1.22.5.
+Frontend (web) was configured with yarn 1.22.5.
 ```
+cd web
 yarn install
 ```
+Project requires Neo4j as a database backend.
+Initial content of the database can be created with the `bootstrap_db.cql` script.

 ### Compiles and hot-reloads for development
 ```